StormCreative/frontend-styleguide/css.md

 ---
 ### CSS Structure

 When writing out our CSS code it is essential that we make our code clean, using correct standard documentation, which is also informative for not only ourselves to remember (what the code actually does), but also for other programmers to follow as they might need to use the code at a later date.
 When writing our our CSS it is essential we don’t duplicate code!
 At times there will be incidents where we might need to adapt the styling of a class but we will only edit the specific styles and not copy over all the code.
 If we are using the same elements styling across multiple pages put the code within an import and call it in to the relevant stylesheet(s).
 This will help prevent duplication of code and can be edited within one place, makes everything generic and will speed up time.
+Remember that CSS stands for Cascading Style Sheet which means that the styles lower down the sheet would overwrite the same styles at the top so its important to make sure that we put the styles in the correct order and that we are not repeating ourselves otherwise some styles if in the page twice would be overwritten and show as duplicated code.

 #### Class names